bfrankMS/wvdsandbox/XtraChallenges/AzureFilesWithAdAuth4FSLogix/README.md

-# Challenge: Use Azure Files with AD Auth for FSLogix Profile Redirection.
+# Challenge X: Use Azure Files with AD Auth for FSLogix Profile Redirection.

 [back](../../README.md)